 Travel photographers should visit three areas within Kampung Bharu that offer the best vantage points for capturing beautiful views of Petronas Twin Towers, KL Tower, and the city’s skyline.

-DSLR cameras that have wide-angle lens (with focal length between 21 and 35 mm) are great for shooting spectacular cityscapes.
+DSLR cameras that have a wide-angle lens (with a focal length between 21 and 35 mm) are great for shooting spectacular cityscapes.

 The tour is scheduled at 9:30 a.m. every first and third Saturday of the month.

 This tour takes tourists to Merdeka Square’s 11 historical spots, including British colonial buildings built in the late 19th century.
 It’s scheduled at 9 a.m. every Monday, Wednesday, and Saturday.

 However, if you prefer to explore KL on your own than tour with a group of 20+ people, you can visit other free attractions and sights in the city.

 The Eco Park is the oldest protected forest in Malaysia, which has earned KL the distinction of being the world’s only city with a natural rainforest.
 Pretty neat!

 A perfect spot for relaxation is the tropical garden’s man-made lake surrounded by lush greenery.
 Free guided tours in the garden are scheduled from Mondays to Fridays at 8 to 10 a.m.

 In the heart of KL lies a unique, attractive park that boasts an elevated bridge, where you can get a fascinating view of the Petronas Twin Towers, and a captivating musical fountain that’s best viewed and photographed at night.